ismael-mendoza/ismael-mendoza.github.io/projects.md

 *Above is a comparison of the correlation strength between predictions of MultiCAM and CAM, where MultiCAM can use the full mass accretion history (MAH) of a dark matter haloes as features for prediction.*

-## Machine Learning models for mitigating the galaxy-galaxy blending problem in cosmology
+## Machine Learning models for mitigating the galaxy-galaxy blending problem in cosmological surveys

-- I developed [BLISS](https://github.com/prob-ml/bliss) a machine learning model for probablistic inference of galaxy properties specifically targeted at blended galaxy fields.
+- We developed [BLISS](https://github.com/prob-ml/bliss) a machine learning model for probablistic inference of galaxy properties specifically targeted at blended galaxy fields.

 <p align="center">
     <img src="https://github.com/ismael-mendoza/ismael-mendoza.github.io/blob/main/images/bliss.jpg?raw=true" alt="bliss" width="600"/>